Comments, compliments and complaints

 You can either pass your compliments or comments on to a worker or put them in writing.
 There will be information about who to write to or a form for you to fill in if you prefer at your local service.

 If you’re not a user of our services, but would like to pass on a comment or compliment, please use one of the contact options or ask at your local service.
-You can also use the Comments, compliments and complaints form if you have a complaint about Together.
+You can also consult the Comments, compliments and complaints procedure and use the form below if you have a complaint about Together.

 Complaints about Together services

-If there’s something that you’re not happy with in a service you receive from Together, please read the Comments, compliments and complaints procedure, which explains how to make a complaint.
+If there’s something that you’re not happy with in a service you receive from Together, please read the Comments, compliments and complaints procedure, which explains how to make a complaint, you can read our policy on Whistleblowing – For External Stakeholders or fill out the form below:

 If problems do arise, we will deal with them in a fair way that respects your rights and does not victimise you in any way.
 Our procedure is confidential and we’ll keep you informed of what is happening.